-However, it is is recommended that machines be created in the default machine folder (e.g. "/home/user/VirtualBox VMs/name/name.vbox"; see ISystemProperties::defaultMachineFolder).
-If you specify NULL for the settingsFile argument, composeMachineFilename() is called automatically to have such a recommended name composed based on the machine name given in the name argument.
+However, it is recommended that machines are created in the default machine folder (e.g. "/home/user/VirtualBox VMs/name/name.vbox"; see ISystemProperties::defaultMachineFolder).
+If you specify null or empty string (which is recommended) for the settingsFile argument, composeMachineFilename() is called automatically to have such a recommended name composed based on the machine name given in the name argument and the primary group.